Elissa O'Sullivan

 • Obedience instructor since 1995.

-• Certified AKC Canine Good Citizen Evaluator
+• Certified AKC Canine Good Citizen and STAR Puppy

 • Therapy Dog Evaluator for Capital Area Humane